BIDS Format

 BIDS Formatting

-BIDS format adheres to the following conventions:
+BIDS format is defined by the following convention:

 project/data/subject/session/modality/file.type